jon-lipstate/odin_book/book/01_basics/02_program_structure.md

 #### Collections

-The `core` and `vendor` collections are located adjacent to the compiler in a normal installation.
+The `base`, `core` and `vendor` collections are located adjacent to the compiler''s executable in a normal installation.
 It would be very inconvienent to attempt to relative-path into the correct `core` package from any arbitrary folder/package on your machine.
 As such, Odin provides the concept of Collections.
 A collection most fundamentally may be thought of as a symbolic link (symlink) to a directory.
 Collection syntax is a collection-name followed by a colon (`:`), the `core:` in the linalg import is accesing the `core` collection.
 From this point, you're in a directory, and standard pathing applies as if it were a relative path.

 User defined collections are produced by a compiler flag `-collection:<name>=<filepath>`.
 All folders within the named folder become accessible in the same fashion as the `core`.